-- 1. Turn off the computer and all attached devices. - 2.
-Remove the computer cover.
-See "Removing the cover" on page 10. - 3.
+- 1. Remove the cover.
+See "Removing the cover" on page 10. - 2.
 Locate the Clear CMOS/Recovery jumper on the system board.
-See "Identifying parts on the system board" on page 12. - 4.
-Move the jumper from the standard position (pins 1 and 2) to the maintenance or configure position (pins 2 and 3). - 5.
-Replace the computer cover and connect the power cord.
-See "Replacing the cover and connecting the cables" on page 25. - 6.
-Restart the computer, leave it on for approximately ten seconds.
-Turn off the computer by holding the power switch for approximately five seconds.
-The computer will turn off. - 7.
-Repeat steps 2 through 4 on page 24...
+See "Identifying parts on the system board" on page 11. - 3.
+If necessary, see "Installing adapters" on page 17 to remove any adapters that impede access to the Clear CMOS/Recovery jumper. - 4.
+Move the jumper from the standard position (pins 1 and 2) to the maintenance or configure position (pins 2 and 3).